Alex Bregman Preview, Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the second-ranked team ERA across all league pitching staffs (3.78).
+- The Mariners' 3.77 team ERA ranks first among all MLB pitching staffs.

-- Mariners pitchers combine to give up the 10th-fewest home runs in baseball (179 total, 1.1 per game).
+- Mariners pitchers combine to allow the ninth-fewest home runs in baseball (179 total, 1.1 per game).

-- The right-hander last appeared on Wednesday against the Oakland Athletics, when he threw seven innings, allowing three earned runs while giving up eight hits.
+- The righty's last appearance came on Saturday against the Texas Rangers, when he tossed 4 1/3 innings, surrendering six earned runs while allowing six hits.

+- The 25-year-old has amassed an ERA of 4.17, with 8.1 strikeouts per nine innings, in 24 games this season.
+Opponents are hitting .244 against him.

 © 2023 Data Skrive.
 All rights reserved.